Principal Investigator: James G. McCormick, PhD

 1996-1999: Chairman, Program Development in Aerospace and Undersea Medicine, World Federation of Neurology, Winston-Salem, North Carolina.

 1988-2010: Aerospace & Undersea Medicine Consultant, Stroke Research Center, Wake Forest University School of Medicine, Winston-Salem, North Carolina.

-1984-1985: Visiting Professor, Department of Psychology, Wake Forest University, Winston-Salem, North Carolina.
+1984-1985: Visiting Professor with Rank of Full Professor, Department of Psychology, Wake Forest University, Winston-Salem, North Carolina.

 1968-1982: Director of Research & PI of National Institutes of Health ENT Resident Physician Research Training Program, Associate Professor of Otolaryngology, Wake Forest University School of Medicine.

 1966-Present: Biomedical Consultant, Navy Marine Mammal Program, US Naval Space & Warfare Center, San Diego, California.

 1973 - 1979 Wake Forest Medical School Neuroscience Program Chairman, Collaborating on Neuroscience Faculty Development with Medical School Dean Dr. Richard Janeway, Chair of Neurology Dr. James Toole, Chair of Neurosurgery Dr. Eben Alexander, and Chair of Radiology Dr. Douglas Maynard.

 1970-1978: Adjunct Assistant Professor of Marine Physiology, Institute of Marine and Environmental Physiology, University of North Carolina, Wilmington, North Carolina.

 1969-1970: Research Scientist, New Jersey Neuro-Psychiatric Institute, Princeton, New Jersey.